-ndcube is a SunPy-affiliated package designed for handling n-dimensional datacubes described by a WCS (World Coordinate System) translation.
+ndcube is a SunPy Project affiliated package designed for handling N-dimensional data cubes described by WCS (World Coordinate System) transformations.

 If you run into unexpected behavior or a bug please report it.
 All bugs are raised and stored on our issue tracker.
 If you are not sure if your problem is a bug, you can either send a message to the chat room or open an issue.
 Ideally, we would like a short code example so we can run into the bug on our own machines.

 ndcube in your project¶

 ndcube package has been built to be used directly, or where needed extended in your own package.

 Read more about Extending ndcube in Other Packages.

 Please come tell us about what you build with ndcube to help make it better for everyone.